Abhishekraj166/Self-driving-car-Nanodegree/P3-Traffic Sign Classification/README.md

 - Number of testing examples = 12630
 - Image data shape = (32, 32, 3)
 - Number of classes = 43

-####2.
-Include an exploratory visualization of the dataset and identify where the code is in your code file.

 The code for this step is contained in the fourth code cell of the IPython notebook.